|

 If you are already in Denmark, I suggest you contact DSB, (www.dsb.dk or call [0045] 70 13 14 16) to plan and book your interntionla train travel reservations.

-The best way to plan your international train travel is to either visit www.rejseplanen.dk (see link below).
+The great way to plan your international train travel is to visit www.rejseplanen.dk

 When you click on the above link you should get the english version.
 If you don't, scroll to the bottom of the page for the UK button.
 Click that and you will get an English version.
 You also want to choose International search for trains going outside of Denmark.
 If you put your itinerary in the main menu, it will only show domestic train service.